While Flower, Sun, and Rain was ultimately published by Victor, averting a crisis, Grasshopper Manufacture was still stuck without a publisher.

 As we know from observing the development of previous GhM games, creating new game systems that could be understood and interacted with by people who are necessarily acquainted with other videogames was a cornerstone of his design philosophy.
 As such, killer7 ended up having a pretty unconventional control system, where the playing character moves on pre-determined rails with the press of a single button.
 To engage in combat, the right trigger must be held to enter first-person mode, to which the function of the main button changes from “walking” to “shooting”.

-This design decision was likely influenced by the design of the Gamecube controller, where the A button was placed specifically to emphasize its role as the primary mean of interaction with the game world.
+This design decision was likely influenced by the design of the Gamecube controller, where the A button was placed front and center to emphasize its role as the primary means of interaction with the game world.
 While the other face buttons are used for specific functions or different attacks, the control scheme was purposefully kept simple, avoiding complex button combinations, which producer Hiroyuki Kobayashi described as an attempt to keep the player’s mind free to absorb the setting and contemplate the mysteries of the story rather than focus on gameplay technicalities.

 As he stated in his Denfami interview, discussing the speed of the various animations with Mikami helped Suda conceptualize the idea of “action” in games, which would eventually lead to him experimenting with different combat systems in his later career.
 It should be noted that, at this point, the only games he worked on that had any sort of combat were Super Fire Pro Wrestling III and Special, and the systems in those games were just an evolution of what Masato Masuda had created for the first two titles.
 Until the end of development, Suda actually felt unsure about the system he created, wondering if he should transform it into something more akin to a western FPS.
 It was again Mikami who pushed Suda into trusting his own vision, retaining the on-rails movement.